 Following the trend observed for the Physical Access dimension, Appliances Ownership also showed a relevant growth.
-Most families have at least the essential electrical equipment, TV, and refrigerator, purchased after the electricity access and economic improvement observed in the last decades.
+Most families have at least the essential electrical equipment, TV, and refrigerator, purchased after electricity access and economic improvement observed in the last decades.
 The use of such basic appliances is essential to improve living standards [1].
 Among the appliances considered in this study, AC was the only one far from universal use in the country, significantly influenced by region and income level.
 North and Northeast regions showed the highest deprivation in indoor cooling parameters because of the low presence of AC and the climate conditions in those regions, which have the highest CDDnormal values (thermal comfort parameter).
-Considering climate change scenarios for Brazil, AC, in addition to fans, ownership will be an important asset to prevent losses in wellbeing [74,106].
+Considering climate change scenarios for Brazil, space cooling technologies will be an important asset to prevent losses in wellbeing [74,106].
 For being one of the most common solutions for high temperatures, the use of AC is expected to grow significantly in the following years [107].
 For that, future studies should pay more attention to the thermal comfort parameter and the role of AC ownership on energy poverty metrics.
 The same is valid for internet access, which plays an important role in education [108].
 Although it depends on the telecommunication infrastructure, it can also be regarded from an energy service perspective.
 The presence of the internet in households is increasing rapidly, and it is highly associated with the widespread use of mobile phones.
 A redefinition of the internet parameter within the appliance’s ownership dimension should be considered, given its high importance, as more information becomes available with future surveys.